civol/HDLRuby/README.md

 end
 ```

-In the code above:
+Explanation:

- - `sub` ensures that the `count` signal does not conflict with another signal with the same name.
+* `sub` ensures that the signal `count` is locally scoped and avoids name collisions.

- - the `instance_eval` keyword is a standard Ruby method that executes the block passed as an argument in context.
+* `instance_eval(&code)` executes the given block in the current context, preserving signal and instance visibility.

-The following is an example that switches an LED on after 1000000 clock cycles using the previously defined `after` ruby method:
+Using the after method, the following example turns an LED on after 1,000,000 clock cycles:

 ```ruby
 system :led_after do